Deposit: Ethereum

 The minimum deposit to receive bonus is $/€25.
 Website General Terms & Conditions Apply.

-Ethereum is a decentralized, open-source blockchain platform that enables developers to build and deploy smart contracts and decentralized applications (dApps).
-Created by Vitalik Buterin and launched in July 2015, Ethereum has rapidly grown to become one of the most significant cryptocurrencies and blockchain platforms globally, second only to Bitcoin in market capitalization.
+Ethereum is a self-sovereign, open-source blockchain platform that allows programmers to create and operate smart contracts as well as other decentralized applications (dApps).
+Founded by Vitalik Buterin and mined in July 2015, Ethereum is quickly becoming one of the world’s largest cryptocurrencies and blockchain platforms in terms of market capital, being second only to Bitcoin.

-While Bitcoin primarily serves as a digital currency and store of value, Ethereum’s primary purpose is to facilitate smart contracts and decentralized applications.
-Smart contracts are self-executing contracts with the terms of the agreement directly written into code.
-This capability allows Ethereum to extend far beyond simple transactions, enabling complex programmatic applications to run on its platform.
+While Bitcoin serves as a currency and a store of value, Ethereum was primarily created to facilitate smart contracts and decentralized applications.
+Smart contracts are self-executing contracts, with the terms of the agreement directly written into lines of code.
+This is the principal feature that allows Ethereum to go far beyond basic transactions and enables any number of complex programmatic applications to be able to run on its platform.

 1. Ether (ETH)

-Ether is the native cryptocurrency of the Ethereum platform.
-It is used primarily as a medium of exchange on the network, paying for transaction fees and computational services.
-Ether serves multiple roles within the Ethereum ecosystem, functioning as both a currency and a unit of account.
+Ether is the native digital currency of the Ethereum network.
+It is mainly used as a medium of exchange on the network to pay fees for transactions and computation services.
+Ether takes up different roles in the Ethereum ecosystem, serving as currency and also a unit of account.

 2. Smart Contracts